AntonC9018/Kari/source/Kari.Plugins/DataObject/README.md

 A *data object* just means simple struct or class with just data.
 Checking such an object for equality is just comparing the values of all the fields, serializing it means just serializing all fields, etc.

-It effectively has the same semantics as C# 9's records (C# 10's record structs).
+It effectively has similar semantics to C# 9's records (C# 10's record structs).
 [More info](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/records).

 How is this useful, you may ask, if record types already exist?
 Well, they don't for older C# versions; they don't exist in Unity either.